andpp/PHP_Photo_Gallery/readme.md

 Based on [FolioGallery](http://www.foliopages.com/php-jquery-ajax-photo-gallery-no-database).
 It is a simple and lightweight gallery that does not require a database to run.

+* Free for personal and commercial use.
+* Display multiple albums and/or full gallery in one page.
+* Responsive interface.
+* Automatic thumbnail creation.
+* Customizable appearance through CSS.

 Difference from original version:

 * Added support for subfolders